hiteshkr25/hiteshkr25/README.md

 ---

-## About Me
+## 👋 About Me

-- 💻 Passionate about Backend Development and Software Engineering
+- 👨‍💻 Computer Science student passionate about software development.
-- 🚀 Currently building scalable web applications and contributing to open source
+- 🚀 Enjoy building full-stack projects and learning backend technologies.
-- 🌱 Learning System Design, Docker, Kubernetes, and AWS
+- 📈 Improving my skills through DSA, hands-on projects, and continuous learning.
-- 🎯 Open to SDE, Backend Developer, and Internship opportunities
+- 🤝 Looking for opportunities to grow as a Software Engineer.

 ---